mmaistro/test/ClefExperiments.md

 # CLEF Test Collections

-Developers of each system were invited to create scripts that would index and search across several test collections from [TREC](http://trec.nist.gov/) and [CLEF](http://www.clef-initiative.eu).
-The TREC collection considered in these experiments is the GOV2 collection with three sets of TREC queries: 701--750, 751--800, and 801--850.
+Developers of each system were invited to create scripts that would index and search across [CLEF](http://www.clef-initiative.eu).
 The table below summarizes the main details about the CLEF collections in 12 different European and non-European languages, considered in the experiments; all the data can be freely downloaded by means of the [DIRECT](http://direct.dei.unipd.it/) system.

 ## Test Collections